dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

-Since the `LoggedInBuildable` protocol has changed, we need to update the `LoggedInBuilder` implementation to conform to the changes.
-We just need to return back the interactor as well.
-As mentioned before, the interactor of a scope should be the actionable item for that scope.
+And because the `LoggedInBuildable` protocol has changed, we need to update the `LoggedInBuilder` implementation to conform to the changes.
+We need to return the interactor as well.
+As mentioned before, the interactor of a scope is the actionable item for that scope.

 ```swift
 func build(withListener listener: LoggedInListener, player1Name: String, player2Name: String) -> (router: LoggedInRouting, actionableItem: LoggedInActionableItem) {